snl-dakota/dakota-examples/official/deterministic_calibration/field_interpolate/README.md

 coordinates of the data.
 Residuals are computed using the interpolated values.
 For each experiment, in addition to the observations, configuration, and uncertainty, the user provides the coordinates at which the data were taken.
-The user also provides the coodinates at which the simulation predictions are made.
+The user also provides the coordinates at which the simulation predictions are made.
 (A current limitation of the interpolation feature is that the prediction coordinates are fixed for the duration of the study.)

-In this example, measurements of the tip displacement of a cantilever beam are used to calibate a model for the temperature dependence of the Young's modulus of carbon steel.
+In this example, measurements of the tip displacement of a cantilever beam are used to calibrate a model for the temperature dependence of the Young's modulus of carbon steel.
 Two experiments were performed at different vertical loads.
 In both, tip displacement was measured at a series of temperatures.
 The temperatures in the experiments differ from those at which the simulation predicts displacements,